 Although colon cancer is a preventable and curable disease if caught early, it remains the second-leading cause of cancer deaths in the United States.
-The experts at HSHS St. Clare Regional Surgery Center, located on the campus of HSHS St. Clare Memorial Hospital in Oconto Falls, provide highly-effective screening, prevention and treatment of colon cancer.
+The experts at HSHS St. Clare Memorial Hospital and Prevea Health provide highly-effective screening, prevention and treatment of colon cancer.

 People at an increased risk for colon cancer include: